ikimia/prototype/README.md

 =========
 Prototype provides a concise syntax to define POJOs (Plain Old Java Objects).
 It saves developers the need to write repetitive boilerplate code and writes it instead of them.

-Prototype based classes are immutable by default and include all-args constructor, getters and equals, hashCode and toString implementations.
+Prototype based classes are immutable and disallow `null` as field values by default.
+This behavior can be overriden using the provided annotations.
-Other variations of prototype based classes are described below.

 Prototype is required only in compile time and requires JDK 1.6 or later.